alexwlchan/alexwlchan.net/src/_drafts/randline.md

 ## Reservoir sampling

 In other Python scripts, I process files as a stream -- look at one line at a time, rather than loading the whole file at once.
-This doesn't do much for small files, but it pays off when you have really big files.
+This doesn't make much difference for small files, but it pays off when you have really big files.

-Taking a random sample of one or more lines feels like it could be done in a similar way.
-Why not create a "buffer" to hold the items I'm going to select, and on each line decide whether to (1) replace one of the items in the buffer or (2) discard the line?
-This has a smaller and more predictable memory footprint, and should scale to any size of file.

-But how do you decide whether to keep or discard an item?
-You can't change your mind and retrieve the item later.

-I explained the problem to ChatGPT, and it pointed me in the right direction: I was describing [reservoir sampling].
-It's exactly what I was thinking of, including the memory efficiency that started this line of thinking:
+I couldn't think of a good way to take a random sample of a file using streaming, but I did some reading and I found a technique called [reservoir sampling].
+From the description on Wikipedia, it sounds like a perfect fit:

 > Reservoir sampling is a family of randomized algorithms for choosing a simple random sample, without replacement, of *k* items from a population of unknown size *n* in a single pass over the items.
 The size of the population *n* is not known to the algorithm and is typically too large for all *n* items to fit into main memory.
 The population is revealed to the algorithm over time, and the algorithm cannot look back at previous items.

-The buffer I'd imagined is called the "reservoir", and there are various algorithms for getting a uniform sample of the input items.
-Perfect!

-This is something I've found generative AI quite useful for: I know smart people have already thought about a problem, but I don't know the right words to look up.
-Describing the problem to AI gives me the magic words I need to type into a traditional search engine.
+The basic idea is that rather than holding the whole file in memory at once, I can keep a fixed-sized buffer -- or "reservoir" -- of the items I've selected.
+As I go line-by-line through the file, I can add or remove items in this resevoir, and it will always use about the same amount of memory.
+I'm never holding more than the reservoir.